 Pelham, T. H. W. (1889) Handbook to Youths’ Institutes and Working Boys’ Clubs… With preface by … Archdeacon Farrar … With a list of Societies, institutes and clubs for young men and boys in the Diocese of London, London: London Diocesan Council for the Welfare of Young Men.
 64 pages.
 A second edition appeared in 1890 entitled ‘Boys Clubs’ and was published by Rivingtons.

 Russell, C. E. B. and Rigby, L. M. (1908) Working Lads’ Clubs, London: Macmillan and Co.

 Young, A. E. and Ashton, E. T. (1956) British Social Work in the Nineteenth Century, London: Routledge and Kegan Paul.

-How to cite this article: , the encyclopedia of informal education, www.infed.org/
+How to cite this article: , The encyclopedia of pedagogy and informal education, www.infed.org/

 © Mark K. Smith 2001